ZybartasRingys/ZybartasRingys/README.md

 - 👋 Hi, I’m @ŽybartasRingys, Coder with passion for learning new things about web development.
-- :alien: I'm going for MERN stack
+- :computer: I'm currently working on MERN Stack.
 - 📫 How to reach me DeveloperZR92@gmail.com